rayun56/mochad/README.md

 ## Patching version 0.1.17 by mmauka

 Instead of installing this fork, one could apply a couple of small patches to version 0.1.17 of `mochad` from the original author mmauka.
-Details are [here](res/README.me).
+The patches and details are [res directory](res/README.md).

 If IPV6 support is needed then this fork will have to be installed as explained next.